 Giancarlo is a mechanical engineering PhD student focusing on research in the field of additive manufacturing, particularly the thermal and mechanical properties of 3D printed ceramic structures.
 Before transitioning to the engineering field, Giancarlo obtained a BA in anthropology from Hobart College.
 After some time working in industry, he returned to school and received a BS in mechanical engineering at the University of the District of Columbia.
 His undergraduate engineering research included work with direct metal laser sintering, triply periodic minimal surface lattice structures, and electrochemical 3D printing.
 He has also interned at both the US Naval Research Lab where he conducted electrochemical corrosion studies as and at NASA Johnson Space Center, working with the VIPER Thermal Engineering team.

-James is a sophomore pursuing his bachelor's in Mechanical Engineering with a minor in Aerospace Engineering.
+James is pursuing his bachelor's in Mechanical Engineering with a minor in Aerospace Engineering.
 He is interested in researching porous media burners and how these burners function using biofuels produced from feedstock.
 Outside of academics, he is interested in running, hiking, listening to music, and sustainable living.